NO-ONE-10/2nd-samester/README.md

 # 2nd-samester

-# 9-10-2025
+# 9-15-2025

-# class does not happen because of rain
+# class is done sir give the task of calculator I did not compleated yet